RIGHTSCORP represents EVERY music copyright troll.

 SHOULD I IGNORE THE RIGHTSCORP DMCA SETTLEMENT DEMAND NOTICE?

 Short answer: Because there are MANY ‘COPYRIGHT TROLL’ ATTORNEYS filing lawsuits across the US (and since Rightscorp has been associated with RIGHTS ENFORCEMENT who are actively filing copyright infringement lawsuits across the US), it is likely a VERY BAD IDEA to ignore this.
+Speak to an attorney about the likelihood of a lawsuit based on your particular circumstances.

 IS IT SAFE TO LOG IN WITH MY CASE NUMBER AND IP ADDRESS ON THE RIGHTSENFORCEMENT.COM WEBSITE?